ZQPei/Sorting_Visualization/README.md

 ## Latest Update2 (05/04/2019)

-- Now we can get sound simultaneously, and this is funny!!!
-We should all have a try.
+- **Great News:** Now we can get the Voice of Sorting Algorithm simultaneously, and this is so funny that we should all have a try!!!

 ## Latest Update